-We acknowledge the traditional custodians on whose land our office stands: the Gadigal people of the Eora nation, and their Elders past, present and emerging.
+We acknowledge the traditional custodians on whose land our office stands: the Gadigal of the Eora nation, and their Elders past and present.

 We recognise their continuing culture and their contributions to the life of our city and region.